oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Stacked Branch Categories
 <stacked-branch-categories>
 For each `full_product_name_t` element under `$.product_tree.branches`,
-it MUST be tested that branch categories used along the path leading to the `full_product_name_t` element appear only once in the path.
+it SHALL be tested that branch categories used along the path leading to the `full_product_name_t` element appear only once in the path.
 The sole exception is `product_family` which can occur multiple times.
-Therefore, `product_family` MUST be ignored in the test.
+Therefore, `product_family` SHALL be ignored in the test.

 The relevant path for this test is: